-The magic of Copperworks’ distillation process is in its four traditional Scottish copper stills.
+The focal points of Copperworks’ distillation process are its four traditional Scottish copper stills.
 Three are pot stills and one is a column still.

 The Wash Still